quxiaofeng/dkhrs.ml/cnn-for-dummies.md

 ## 8 Conclusions ##

 We hope this introductory note on CNN is clear, self-contained, and easy to understand to our readers.
-Once a reader is confident in his/her understanding of CNN at the mathe- matical level, in the next step (aka, future work) it is very helpful to get some hands on CNN experience.
+Once a reader is confident in his/her understanding of CNN at the mathematical level, in the next step (aka, future work) it is very helpful to get some hands on CNN experience.
 For example, one can validate what has been talked about in this note using [the MatConvNet software package](http://arxiv.org/abs/1412.4564).